 The school will be responsible for ensuring that the school infrastructure / network is as safe and secure as is reasonably possible and that policies and procedures approved within this policy are implemented.
-It will also need to ensure that the relevant people named in the above sections will be effective in carrying out their online safety responsibilities: School technical systems will be managed in ways that ensure that the school meets recommended technical requirements
+It will also need to ensure that the relevant people named in the above sections will be effective in carrying out their online safety responsibilities:

-- There will be regular reviews and audits of the safety and security of school technical systems - Servers, network equipment, wireless systems and cabling must be securely located and physical access restricted - All users will have clearly defined access rights to school technical systems and devices.
+- School technical systems will be managed in ways that ensure that the school meets recommended technical requirements - There will be regular reviews and audits of the safety and security of school technical systems - Servers, wireless systems and cabling must be securely located and physical access restricted - All users will have clearly defined access rights to school technical systems and devices.

-- All users at KS2 and above will be provided with a username and secure password by the IT Lead who will keep an up to date record of users and their usernames.
-Users are responsible for the security of their username and password and will be required to change their password regulary.
-Any users that leave the school must have their account disabled on the last day of association with the school to prevent it being used by others. - The "master / administrator" passwords for the school ICT systems, used by the Network Manager (or another person) must also be available to the Principal or other nominated senior leader and kept in a secure place (e.g. school safe or preferably in a secure encrypted key vault) - Online Safety Officer is responsible for ensuring that software licence logs are accurate and up to date and that regular checks are made to reconcile the number of licences purchased against the number of software installations - Internet access is filtered for all users.
-Illegal content (child sexual abuse images) is filtered by the firewall appliance, broadband or filtering provider by actively employing the Internet Watch Foundation CAIC list.
-Content lists are regularly updated, and internet use is logged and regularly monitored. - Internet filtering / monitoring should ensure that children are safe from radicalisation material when accessing the internet. - The school has provided enhanced / differentiated user-level filtering. - School technical staff regularly monitor and record the activity of users on the school technical systems and users are made aware of this in the Acceptable Use Agreement. - An appropriate system is in place for users to report any actual / potential technical incident / security breach to the relevant person, as agreed). - Appropriate security measures are in place to protect the servers, firewalls, routers, wireless systems, work stations, mobile devices etc from accidental or malicious attempts which might threaten the security of the school systems and data.
+- All users will be provided with a username and secure password by school IT staff who will keep an up to date record of users and their usernames.
+Users are responsible for the security of their username and password and will be rquested to change their password regularly - The "master / administrator" passwords for the school ICT systems, used by the Network Manager (or another person) must also be available to the Exec.
+Principal or other nominated senior leader and kept in a secure place (e.g. school safe) - IT Network Manager is responsible for ensuring that software licence logs are accurate and up to date and that regular checks are made to reconcile the number of licences purchased against the number of software installations - Internet access is filtered for all users.
+Illegal content (child sexual abuse images) is filtered by the broadband and filtering provider, Content lists are regularly updated, and internet use is logged and regularly monitored. - Internet filtering / monitoring should ensure that children are safe from unsuitable and banned material when accessing the internet. - The school has provided enhanced / differentiated user-level filtering - School technical staff regularly monitor and record the activity of users on the school technical systems and users are made aware of this in the Acceptable Use Agreement. - An appropriate system is in place for users to report any actual / potential technical incident / security breach to the relevant person, as agreed - Appropriate security measures are in place to protect the servers, firewalls, routers, wireless systems, work stations, mobile devices etc from accidental or malicious attempts which might threaten the security of the school systems and data.
 These are tested regularly.
-The school infrastructure and individual workstations are protected by up to date anti-virus software. - An agreed policy is in place User Lifecycle Policy for the provision of temporary, time-limited access of "guests" (e.g., trainee teachers, supply teachers, visitors) onto the school systems. - An agreed policy is in place regarding the extent of personal use that users (staff / students / community users) and their family members are allowed on school devices that may be used out of school.
+The school infrastructure and individual workstations are protected by up to date virus software. - An agreed policy is in place via the IT Staff for the provision of temporary access of "guests" (e.g. trainee teachers, supply teachers, visitors) onto the school systems. - An agreed procedure is in place that allows staff to / forbids staff from downloading executable files and installing programmes on school devices. - .
+Personal data cannot be sent over the internet or taken off the school site unless safely encrypted or otherwise secured.